Battle of Medina Ridge: History

 The 1st Armored Division, commanded by Major General Ron Griffith, consisted of some 3,000 vehicles including 348 M1A1 Abrams tanks.
-The 1st Armored Division's Cavalry Squadron—1-1 Cavalry—made contact with the Medina Division and informed the division commander of the location of the enemy forces.
-1st Armored Division's 2nd Brigade (comprising three battalions TF 4-70th Armor, TF 2-70th Armor and TF 1-35th Armor) saw major action in this battle and was commanded by Colonel Montgomery Meigs (a descendant of General Montgomery C. Meigs of Civil War fame).
+The 1st Armored Division's Cavalry Squadron - 1-1 Cavalry - made contact with the Medina Division and informed the division commander of the location of the enemy forces.
+1st Armored Division's 2nd Brigade (comprising three battalions TF 4-70th Armor, TF 2-70th Armor and TF 1-35th Armor) saw major action in this battle and was commanded by Colonel Montgomery Cunningham Meigs (a descendant of General Montgomery C. Meigs of Civil War fame).
 3rd Brigade, 3rd Infantry Division, commanded by Colonel James Riley, replaced 1st Armored Division's 1st Brigade for the duration of the war and was also heavily involved in the battle.
 Medina Ridge was one of the few battles during Desert Storm in which American forces encountered significant Iraqi resistance.
-The Iraqi forces were well deployed such that they could not be seen by American forces advancing until after they had cleared the top of the ridgeline.
-This reverse slope position was intended to give the Iraqis protection from the powerful long-range direct fire of the M1 Abrams tanks and the M2 Bradley infantry fighting vehicles.
+The Iraqi forces were well fortified and hidden, so that they could not be seen by American forces advancing until after they had finished cleared the top of the ridge line.
+This reverse slope position was intended to give the Iraqis protection from the powerful long-range direct fire of the M1 Abrams tanks and the M2 Bradley Infantry Fighting Vehicles (IFVs).

-During the battle the American forces destroyed 186 Iraqi tanks (mostly T-72Ms, Asad Babils and obsolete Type 69s) and 127 armored vehicles.
-Only four Abrams tanks were hit by direct fire.
+During the battle, the American forces destroyed 186 Iraqi tanks (mostly T-72Ms, Asad Babil and obsolete Type 69s) and 127 other armored vehicles.
+Only four Abrams tanks were directly hit in the battle.
 Evidence suggests that some of them were hit by Iraqi T-72 fire.
 Ballistics reports have further confirmed this as well as physical evidence such as obvious sabot holes.
-Out of the four Abrams that were struck, one was a catastrophic loss, while the other three had been disabled, but could be repaired.
-Thirty-eight of the Iraqi tanks were destroyed by U.S. Army AH-64 Apaches and U.S. Air Force A-10 Thunderbolt IIs.
+Out of the four Abrams that were struck, one was a catastrophic loss and other three were disabled but repairable.
+Thirty-eight of the Iraqi tanks were destroyed by US air support formed of U.S. Army AH-64 Apaches and U.S. Air Force A-10 Thunderbolt IIs.
 The 75th Field Artillery Brigade and Battery B, 25th Field Artillery, the division's target acquisition battery, conducted counter-artillery fire missions and destroyed two Medina Field Artillery battalions in the process.
 The 2nd Battalion, 1st Field Artillery Regiment also eventually participated in these counter-battery missions.

-On 25 February, the 3rd Brigade, 3rd Infantry Division conducted a 113 km movement to contact and destroy elements of the 26th Infantry Division resulting in the capture of 299 prisoners of war.
-On February 26, the 3rd Brigade was ordered to attack east to gain contact with and destroy the Iraqi Republican Guard Forces Command in zone.
-The 3rd Brigade began an aggressive and continuous movement to contact which covered 74 km in 12 hours, while fighting multiple engagements throughout the day and night with elements of the 52nd Armored Division, 17th, Adnan, and Tawakalna Divisions.
+On February 25, the 3rd Brigade, 3rd Infantry Division conducted a 113 km movement to destroy elements of the 26th Infantry Division, resulting in the capture of 299 prisoners of war (POWs).
+On February 26, the 3rd Brigade was ordered to attack east to gain contact with and destroy the Iraqi Republican Guard Forces Command (RGFC) in zone.
+The 3rd Brigade began an aggressive movement which covered 74 km in 12 hours, while fighting multiple engagements throughout the day and night with elements of the 52nd Armored Division, 17th, Adnan, and Tawakalna Divisions.
 During one engagement with the Tawakalna Division, the brigade destroyed 27 Soviet export model T-72 tanks which had established a hasty defense to cover the Iraqi forces withdrawing from the Kuwaiti Theater of Operation.